You shredding a perfect wave and you crushing a tall kayak wave with a good pile.

 Is there other support for the project?

 Yes, the project has broad support from government, organizations, and individuals.
-The project has historical letters of support back to 2020 and current letters from 2025.
+The project has 66 letters of support including local and provincial governments, not for profits, businesses, and individual Albertans.
 Some letters of support are in the "Overview of Kananaskis adjustable wave project".

 What is the return on investment?